scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 - `id-kp-clientAuth`: If set, the public key can be used for SCION control-plane client authentication.
 - `id-kp-timeStamping`: If set, the public key can be used for the verification of timestamps.

-Additionally, the Extended Key Usage extension sequence may include the SCION-specific attributes `id-kp-root`, `id-kp-regular`, and `id-kp-sensitive`.
+Additionally, the Extended Key Usage extension sequence MAY include the SCION-specific attributes `id-kp-root`, `id-kp-regular`, and `id-kp-sensitive`.
 These attributes are used in the Trust Root Configuration setup, to distinguish root certificates, regular voting certificates, and sensitive voting certificates from each other.
 For more information, see [](#cert).

 The specifications of the `extKeyUsage` extension differ per SCION control-plane PKI certificate type.
 The next table provides an overview of the specifications per certificate type.